DDA Meeting Thursday, January 18th at 8:30 a.m.

-- Special Large Item Pick-Ups shall only be made on Thursdays (except holidays, where they shall be made prior to the holiday).
-Requests must be called into the Public Works & Service Department at (269) 983-6341 by NOON the Wednesday immediately before.
+- Special Pick-ups shall only be made on Thursdays (except holidays, where they shall be made the day prior to the holiday).
+Requests must be called in to the Public Works Department at (269-983-6341) by NOON on the Wednesday immediately before.